Abryanz

-Titus Brian Ahumuza, commonly known as Abryanz, is a Ugandan fashion designer.
+Titus Brian Ahumuza (born 1 November 1990), commonly known as Abryanz, is a Ugandan fashion designer.
+He is a celebrated fashion entrepreneur and the founder of the Abryanz Style & Fashion Awards (ASFAs) in Uganda.

 Early life and education

 Abryanz was born in Masindi on 1 November 1990.
-He studied at Asaba Primary School, Bugema Adventist Secondary School and graduated with a bachelor's degree in Social Work & Social Administration from Kyambogo University.
+He attended Asaba Primary School and Bugema Adventist Secondary School, and later graduated with a Bachelor's degree in Social Work & Social Administration from Kyambogo University.

 Career

+He began working at an early age during his senior six vacation as a cleaner and errands boy earning UGX 120,000 at Huawei Technologies.

-In 2009 he started his own label, Abryanz Collection.
-His designs have showcased in Uganda, Nigeria, South Africa, Africa Fashion week.
-He has featured in different issues of prestigious vogue magazines.
+In 2009, he launched his own label, Abryanz Collection.
+His designs have been showcased in Uganda, Nigeria, South Africa, and at Africa Fashion Week.
+He has also featured in various issues of prestigious Vogue magazines.

-In 2013, he launched the Abryanz Style and Fashion Awards (ASFAs), a continental fashion awards in Uganda with the aim to reward the outstanding achievement in the fashion industry in Africa.
+In 2013, he introduced the Abryanz Style and Fashion Awards (ASFAs), a continental fashion awards in Uganda aimed at recognizing outstanding achievements in the African fashion industry.

 Recognition

+On 3 December 2025, Cîroc Vodka officially unveiled celebrated fashion entrepreneur and Abryanz Style & Fashion Awards (ASFAs) founder, Brian Ahumuza, popularly known as Abryanz, as its brand ambassador.
+The announcement was made during a media event hosted by the ASFAs team, which also shared updates on the 2025 awards program, entertainment lineup, and audience expectations leading up to the ceremony.

-In 2017, Abryanz was awarded as the Best Fashion Designer in Starqt Awards in South Africa as well as the CEPA Young Entrepreneur in 2016.
-In 2016, he featured as one of Africa's raising stars on CNN's African Voices.
+In 2017, Abryanz was awarded as the Best Fashion Designer in Starqt Awards in South Africa, following his recognition as the CEPA Young Entrepreneur in 2016.
+That same year (2016), he was featured as one of Africa's rising stars on CNN's African Voices.